cpp-gamedev/blog/content/posts/cpp-build-process/index.md

 instructions return one value from a set of incoming values based on the control flow path taken during execution to reach the phi instruction where each value is associated with a predecessor basic block.
-An instruction performs arithmetic operations or accesses the memory but doesn’t alter the flow of the program.
+An instruction performs arithmetic operations or accesses the memory but doesn't alter the flow of the program.
 The terminator instruction determines the control flow transfer once the basic block finishes its execution.